-Finale is a Danish horror movie years in the making.
+Finale aka The Ringmaster is a Danish horror movie years in the making.
 It’s finally here and the result has a very high production value.
 The gorgeous visual style and intense score and sound lift the brutal story!

 Finale is a Danish horror movie, we first wrote about years ago.
 We were fortunate enough to visit the set just as shooting was wrapping up.
 This was followed by pre-production that dragged on due to financial struggles.

 The director, Søren Juul Petersen, has been working relentlessly to finish the movie.
 And doing so without compromising the quality of the finished product.

 Now, the brutal horror movie has finally been released in several countries and the passion of the filmmakers is obvious.